 - Carefully later the lime cordial on top.

 - Instruct the drinker to mix the drink in their mouth for 10 seconds before swallowing.

-Despite how unappealing this drink sounds, it’s one of the most popular shots in the world.
+Despite how unappealing this drink sounds, the cement mixer shot is one of the most popular shots in the world.
 It’s a nasty combination of Irish cream and lime juice that’s designed to make the drinker suffer.
 And that’s the reason for its popularity – it’s one of the most disgusting and truly unique concrete mixer shots in a world of its own.

 It’s a gag shot to play on someone for a laugh.

 The reason why the cement mixer shot is so disgusting isn’t because of how it tastes (cream & citrus is a tasty combo) – it’s because of its texture when both these ingredients combine.
 Similar to the effect you see with the brain damage shot and the Irish Car Bomb, the acidity of the lime juice reacts with the Irish cream causing it to curdle.